pverkind/token_frequencies_blog/token_frequencies_blog.md

-There are quite a lot of online tools that allow you to upload a file (or provide a link to a web page) and they will produce a nice table with word counts.
+There are quite a lot of online tools that allow you to upload a file (or provide a link to a web page) and will produce a nice table with word counts.

 Unfortunately, this specific user group participant works with the largest text in the KITAB corpus,